FvL69/AWS-CDK_projects/multi-tier-architecture/documentation/project_documentation.md

 ## Project constructs:  [AWS_CDK_Constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html)

-    This project is, for the most part, build with **L2 constructs**, these are 'curated constructs' made by the AWS CDK team.
+    This project is, for the most part, build with 'L2 constructs', these are 'curated constructs' made by the AWS CDK team.
     Which entails that: L2 constructs include sensible default property configurations, best practice security
     policies, and generate a lot of the boilerplate code and glue logic for you.